varya/food-delivery-packaging/findings/industry.md

 * [What3Words](https://what3words.com)

 ![](../../assets/pictures/findings/Companies-at-conference.png){: .image--max }

+One common theme was that consumers lack loyalty to a delivery service even if there’s stickiness after sign up.
+They simply pick the service that can deliver what they want in a shorter time duration.

+> It is the delivery time that matters most to customers

 This need for a faster delivery time, especially in urban areas has led to the adoption of bikes for delivery at an increasing rate.
 In addition to faster delivery time, for delivery platforms like Deliveroo, maintaining the quality of service and thus retaining best delivery agents for peak delivery times (lunch/dinner) is vital for a positive consumer experience and because of this, they pay their delivery agents more.
 At Foodora, this issue has been avoided by adopting a model where the delivery agents are on their payroll.